 One of the benefits of Knock is that you can choose your own agent and lender.

 Choosing a top agent, as opposed to one that's assigned to you, can make or break your home sale.
-Top agents close more deals and generally have a better track record of selling homes quickly, at asking price or more.
-Working with a brokerage that offers competitive commission rates can save you significantly on fees and help offset some of the costs of using Knock.
+Top agents close more deals and generally have a better track record of selling quickly, at asking price or more.
+And if your agent works with a brokerage that offers competitive commission rates, the savings can offset a meaningful chunk of Knock's program fee — for example, 1.5% reduction in listing-side commission on a $500,000 home is $7,500, more than half of the typical Knock cost.

 Similarly, being able to shop for the best interest rate can save you tens of thousands of dollars over the life of your home loan.

-❌ The backup offer provides security, but it won't match your list price
+❌ The Knock Purchase Offer provides security, but it won't match your list price

-Knock's Bridge Loan comes with a guaranteed backup offer in case your house doesn't sell within the 6-month loan term.
-However, it will likely only be about 85% of the list price.[2]
+Knock's Bridge Loan comes with the Knock Purchase Offer — a guaranteed backup offer in case your house doesn't sell within the 6-month loan term.
+However, it's typically only about 85% of fair market value,[2] which means a meaningful gap if your home would have fetched full asking on the open market.

-Fortunately, sellers rarely have to exercise this option — the vast majority of Knock's clients get their homes sold within 90 days, according to the company's website.
+Fortunately, sellers rarely have to exercise this option — the vast majority of Knock's clients get their homes sold within 90 days, according to the company.[5]

 "The Knock offer is nice if for nothing else than a bit of a psychological floor for the seller (85% of market value-ish), but in our case, we beat that by well over 12% on the open market," says Naig.